aims-group/recruiting_paradox/README.md

 ### Instructions
 * fork this repo
-* create a directory inside problems directory with your name X_Y
+* create a directory inside problems directory with your name FIRST_LAST
 * write a solution to the problem in any language
 * create a README.md with the instruction on how to run your solution
 * see Matthew_Harris in side fizz_buzz as an example